Persona-Assigned Large Language Models Exhibit Human-Like Motivated Reasoning: Results

 \subsection{Prompt-Based Debiasing}

-As described in \textsection \ref{methods_mitigation}, we use two prompt-based debiaising approaches that have been shown to reduce reasoning biases in LLMs and humans to some degree: chain-of-thought and accuracy prompting (refer to Appendix Fig. \ref{fig:cot_mitigation_prompt} and \ref{fig:accuracy_mitigation_prompt} for exact prompts).
+As described in \textsection \ref{methods_mitigation}, we use two prompt-based debiasing approaches that have been shown to reduce reasoning biases in LLMs and humans to some degree: chain-of-thought and accuracy prompting (refer to Appendix Fig. \ref{fig:cot_mitigation_prompt} and \ref{fig:accuracy_mitigation_prompt} for exact prompts).
 We visualize the effect of both mitigations on VDA in Figure \ref{fig:vda_mitigation}.
-We find that applying CoT broadly results in similar performance as compared to no mitigations (with non-statistically significant decrease of 0.39\%), while accuracy prompting, in fact, reduces performance compared to no mitigations (with a statistically significant decrease of 2.93\% across personas).
+We find that applying CoT broadly results in similar performance as compared to no mitigations (with a non-statistically significant decrease of 0.39\%), while accuracy prompting reduces performance compared to no mitigations (with a statistically significant decrease of 2.93\% across personas).
 This is in line with prior studies \cite{Gupta2023-hx} that found that prompt-based debiasing methods are ineffective at mitigating persona-induced reasoning biases.
-We report similar patterns for the scientific evidence evaluation task, where both mitigation approaches fail to systematically reduce biased reasoning (visualized in Appendix Fig \ref{scientific_evidence_mitigations_cot} and \ref{scientific_evidence_mitigations_accuracy}).
+We observe similar patterns for the scientific evidence evaluation task, where both mitigation approaches fail to systematically reduce biased reasoning (visualized in Appendix Figure \ref{scientific_evidence_mitigations_cot} and \ref{scientific_evidence_mitigations_accuracy}).

-As discussed previously, for the scientific evidence experiment, 46\% of the answers by open source models contained explicit references to political identity.
-After debiasing, for the CoT mitigation prompt, we find that 8\% of responses contained explicit political identity, while for the accuracy mitigation prompt, we get 0\%.
-This suggests that motivated reasoning effects persist even when persona references are not explicitly verbalized.
-This further supports our finding that prompt-based mitigation techniques --- while seemingly reducing persona awareness --- do not meaningfully reduce identity-congruent reasoning.